dalance/svlint/MANUAL.md

   - Git, a popular version control tool will (by default) warn against trailing whitespace with prominent markers specifically because of the unnecessary noise introduced to a repository's history.
+  - Closely related, is the obfuscation of statements by using whitespace to push a semicolon off the RHS of the screen, thus misleading the viewer into thinking that the next line is a continuation instead of a new statement.

 These conventions help give a consistent view over different ways of viewing files which include the writer's text editor (Vim, VSCode, Emacs, etc.),